seinecle/DataStorm2015/public_html/keynote.md

 ###4.
 And GIS.
 <p align="center"><img src="img/formatted/gis.jpg"/></p>
 Geographical Information Systems may have a claim for the longest tradition in visualizing data.
-Tthis is after all their business to draw maps, which is geolocalized data.
+This is after all their business to draw maps, which is geolocalized data.
 It could be that this long tradition was also a curse: because they developped these widely desktop software that were widely used in the 1990s, the 2000s and still today, they were entrenched in technologies that could not be easily adapted when web technologies opened up richer, more engaging ways to draw maps and to project overlays of data on them.

 So the scene is the following: scientists in their corner being the guardians of the temple of "proper visualisations", but they have a hard time finding an audience for these graphics.
 Infographics in the opposite corner, who have access to crowds of readers everyday in the pages of newspapers and marketing brochures, but with a sense that they don't really show the data - they editorialize it a lot, for good or bad.
 And at the two other corners, we have business intelligence which is a bit scorned upon because of the simplicity of their graphics which does not do justice to the richness of the data, but envied because they have access to relevant, pricey, impactful data.
 And GIS which works with data in a way which is universally understood and judged relevant (maps), but with a degree of innovation of this field which remains quite low.